 If a test-out is offered in a course, credit by experiential learning may not be requested.

 Examination: UACCB serves as an open CLEP test center.
 CLEP tests will be administered online, by appointment.
 UACCB will only award credit for tests that are the equivalent of its courses.
 Students must achieve the minimum acceptable score, as listed by the American Council on Education, to be awarded credit at UACCB.
 Students’ transcripts will indicate a grade of "CR” for the credit awarded.
 A fee for each exam will be charged.
-For further details, please contact the Director of Testing and Disability Services.
+For further details, please contact the Director of Access & Testing.

 A minimum score of 50 will be accepted for each CLEP Subject Exam.
-The College Composition Modular has an additional essay component.
 UACCB will award credit for the following CLEP examinations:

 |Subject Exams||UACCB Course|